 Stealing a firearm is always a felony in Nevada, even if the gun was not worth much money.
 For more read our page on the Las Vegas crime of grand larceny of a firearm.

 Trick-rolling occurs when an alleged prostitute steals money or other property from a customer.
 A person may be prosecuted for trick-rolling whether or not any sex took place.
 Trick-rolling may be prosecuted as a robbery or larceny from a person depending on whether the prostitute used force or threats.
 To learn more go to our page on trick-rolling.

 Accused of theft in Nevada?
 Call us . . . .

 Our Las Vegas criminal defense attorneys may be able to get your theft charges lessened to lower charges or dropped completely.
-Call us for a free consultation.
+Call us for a consultation.